2023 Season landed scallop catch

 Statewide exploratory commercial scallop surveys commenced on 1 April 2023.
 The aim of the surveys was to identify beds of scallops that might be considered for opening during the 2023 season or a future season.

 A scallop dredge can be deployed for the purpose of a scallop survey in all State Scallop waters other than scallop dredge prohibited areas, waters less than 20 metres deep and areas identified as a priority for targeted surveys.
 Commercial quantities of scallops can be retained with a maximum of 50 tonnes per scallop area (areas 1-6 in the map below).

-Exploratory survey- takes place during the statewide scallop survey period, used to locate and identify potential candidate open areas, commercial scallop fishing can take place and commercial quantities of scallops landed within an approved framework.
+Exploratory survey- takes place during the state wide scallop survey period, used to locate and identify potential candidate open areas, commercial scallop fishing can take place and commercial quantities of scallops landed within an approved framework.
 Fishers must measure up to 50 scallops from survey tows.

 Targeted Surveys- target known scallop beds usually identified during an exploratory survey, information from the survey will be used to make decisions regarding potential open areas.
-Targeted surveys will follow a more structured format developed by IMAS and are typically designed provide estimates of scallop density/ biomass and size structure.
+Targeted surveys will follow a more structured format developed by IMAS and are typically designed to provide estimates of scallop density/ biomass and size structure.
 A targeted survey will have an IMAS observer on board to oversee the survey and data collection.

 Opportunistic surveys- exploratory surveys can take place as scallop fishers transit from an open area to port or whilst participating in other fisheries.
 No scallops can be retained.
 Fishers must measure up to 50 scallops from survey tows.

 A survey authorisation is required to participate in any survey.